RandoNandoz/arc-sockeye-jupyter-notebook/Setup and Apptainer.md

     mkdir -p /scratch/<allocation>/<cwl>/jupyter
     ```

     Now, put this script wherever you would like.
 A good spot could be in your home folder, but in this guide, we'll use `/arc/project/<allocation>/<cwl>/jupyter-datascience.sh`.
+Make sure to replace the parameters in angle brackets with your allocation and cwl!

 <details>
 <summary>Job script</summary>